philgermano/Cryptid-Keeper/README.md

 https://cryptid-keeper.herokuapp.com/

 A express app for hosting details of paranormal encounters/entities and commenting on them.
-People can create new entries and they will be displayed on approved by a user with admin permissions.
+People can create new entries and they will be displayed on approval by a user with admin permissions.
 Users can register and the comments will autofill their name.
 Otherwise it will default to anonmyous.
 The app has a search bar and will query by either name or tags. <br />
 <br />
 The app has full CRUD functionality.
 It was built using Node.js, Mongoose, Express, and EJS.
 <br />
 <br />
-Unsolved Problems
+Unsolved Problems<br />
 Having certain elements only appear to logged on users.
-I spent a decent a fair bit trying out different methods before I ditched it to focus on more important things.<br />
+I spent a fair bit trying out different methods before I ditched it to focus on more important things.<br />